alyxshang/nuwa/README.markdown

 package manager for Neovim.
 The package manager is named after the Chinese goddess of creation ***Nuwa (女媧)***.

+## FEATURES :test_tube:

+- Auto-updates every single plugin as soon as you enter Neovim.
+- Auto-updates the package manager as you enter Neovim.
+- Allows one to manually delete a plugin with the `NuwaDelete` command.
+- Gives you control over how you want to add and install plugins.
+- Extremely light (<200 LOC).

 ## INSTALLATION :inbox_tray:

 ***Nuwa*** requires the `git` command to be available from